uclaopt/TMAC/README.md

    * A few predefined operator splitting schemes.
    * An asynchronous coordinate update framework.
    * Options to load datasets in various format.
-   * A rich set of applications build on top of ARock.
+   * A rich set of applications build on top of MOTAC.
    * Support for Matlab, Python and Julia (coming soon)